zshearin/poker/README.md

 # poker-go

-Right now all this does is shuffle a deck and deal
+Right now this shuffles a deck, deals out hands, gets flop turn and river, and evaluates some hands (straight, flush and straight-flush)